- Looking for the best drum replacement/drum trigger plugins?

-Drum replacement refers to a plugin or software which analyses the sounds of a drum hit (a snare, tom or kick) and uses high-quality samples to replicate that sound with a professionally recorded drum.
+Drum replacement refers to plug ins or software which analyses the sounds of a drum hit (a snare, tom or kick drum) and uses high-quality samples (within a DAW such as

-The idea of using this technique followed on from the rise of drum machines which enabled producers to find the ‘perfect’ drum.
-In fact, one of the very first incarnations of drum replacement was pioneered by Roger Nichols (arguably most famous for his work with Steely Dan) who created The Wendel which was used on Steely Dan’s ‘Gaucho’ album.
+The idea of using this technique followed on from the rise of drum machines which enabled producers to find the ‘perfect’ sound for their drum tracks.

 Depending on which software you use, you’ll usually have tweakable parameters to create a custom sound such as a ‘wet/dry’ option which lets you blend your sampled snare with the original.
 You’ll also have a range of samples available from classic acoustic kits through to electronic 808 style drums.